Mike11199/HashMap-Python-Implementation/README.md

 Using similar math following the birthday problem, if we have 2,450 keys hashed into a million buckets, even with perfectly uniform random distribution (from a good hash function), according to the birthday problem there is approximately a 95% chance at least two of those keys will be hashed to the same slot.

-We use the combination formula from 2,450 keys choose two to calculate that there are 3,000,025 possible pairs.
+We use the combination formula from 2,450 keys choose two to calculate that there are 3,000,025 possible pairs or comparisons.

 ```math
 C(n,k) = \binom{n}{k} = \frac{2,450!}{2!(2,448)! } = 3,000,025
 ```

 There is a 999,999 in 1,000,000, or 99.9999% chance of not being in a collision for a single pair.
 This is the chance of NOT inserting a key/value pair into the same bucket.
+Assuming a hash function with a uniform distribution.

-The chance of there not being a collision for all possible pairings of 2,450 keys inserted to the hash table, is the probability of not having a single collision raised to the exponent of the number of pairs:
+The chance of there NOT being a collision for all possible pairings of 2,450 keys inserted to the hash table, is the probability of not having a single collision raised to the exponent of the number of pairs:

 ```math
 {0.999999}^{3,000,025} = 4.97%
 ```
-If there is a 4.97% of there not being a single collision in a hash table with 1 million buckets and 2,450 keys, then there is a 1 - 4.97%, or 95% chance that at least two keys in this hash table will be hashed to the same slot.
+If there is a 4.97% of there not being a single collision in a hash table with 1 million buckets and 2,450 keys, then there is a ( 1 - 4.97% ), or 95% chance that at least two keys in this hash table will be hashed to the same slot.
+In other words, a 95% chance this table would have a collision.

+This is significant as one would think a collision would be more unlikely in a situation where so little of this hash table is used (2,450 elements with 1,000,000 buckets).

 As such, separate chaining and open addressing is used to handle these potential collisions.